 Finding the trailhead to Lake Agnes and the Big Beehive hike

-The Big Beehive hike looks like this
+Big Beehive hike description

-Follow the well-maintained trail up through the woods.
-Around the 1.7 km mark you’ll get some decent views of Lake Louise.
-Don’t take the horse trail that returns to Lake Louise at the 2.4 km mark.
+Follow the well-maintained trail up through the woods towards the Lake Agnes Tea House.
+Around the 1.7 km mark you’ll get some decent views of Lake Louise, lying many hundreds of feet below.
+Be careful that you don’t take the horse trail that returns to Lake Louise at the 2.4 km mark.

 Once you’ve reached Mirror Lake at 2.6 km you have a choice.

-Go left and take the Highline Trail – with a hike up to Lake Agnes or stay right to reach Lake Agnes in 3.1 km after climbing a couple of sets of stairs by a waterfall.
+Go left and take the Highline Trail or stay right to reach Lake Agnes in 3.5 km after climbing a couple of sets of stairs by a waterfall.

-This is also the route to reach the Little Beehive and Mount St. Piran.
+The second option is also the route to reach the Little Beehive and Mount St. Piran.
 In the winter the final stretch before Lake Agnes passes a slope that gets loaded with snow – so there can be avalanche danger.

 The Lake Agnes Tea House